edu-luc-cs-leo/comp-271-su-2025-week-10-Kamaria932/Final_Reflection.md

 Yes!

 ## 📣 Final Thoughts
 I am proud of my performance this semester.
 I had a lot of challenges like making sure I came on time, submitting the homework by the deadline, and asking for clarification so I can avoided repeated mistakes.
 I navigated the challenges well by asking for help, reading materials and additional exercises and understanding which pact I broke so I would not do it again in future assignments.
 I am proud of only missing one assignment and that the assignements that were completed were done on time.
 I am proud of how vocal I was during the class meetings.
+I purose a B for my final grade.